tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 There is a twist: `Packed` takes a list of types, rather than a type.
 This is because of the right-subtree issue that I mentionned
-above: once I've read a `Branch` tag, have a pointer to the left subtree, but not to the right subtree.
-So all I can say is that I have a pointer which is follows by the representation of two consecutive trees (in the example above, this means a pointer to the second `Branch` tag).
+above: once I've read a `Branch` tag, I have a pointer to the left subtree, but not to the right subtree.
+So all I can say is that I have a pointer which is followed by the representation of two consecutive trees (in the example above, this means a pointer to the second `Branch` tag).